subfuzion/fargate-chat/CONTRIBUTING.md

-If you'd like to make changes or fix this guide please forkt he project here on gitlab and submit a merge request.
+If you'd like to make changes or fix this guide please fork the project and submit a merge request.